Soft Venezuelan arepas are delicious corn cakes that are naturally gluten-free! Made with just a couple of ingredients

-Arepas or corn cakes are considered the most popular type of bread that is made with pre-cooked corn flour and eaten in South American countries like Venezuela or Columbia.
+Arepas or corn cakes are considered the most popular type of bread that is made with pre-cooked cornflour and eaten in South American countries like Venezuela or Colombia.

 Funnily enough, this bread is also eaten in the Spanish Canary Islands which is miles away from South America.
-In Venezuela and Columbia, it is eaten daily with almost every meal.
+In Venezuela and Colombia, it is eaten daily with almost every meal.

 - bake in the oven

 Just like bread you can eat these corn arepas as a sandwich or a regular slice of bread and eat it with sweet or savory toppings.

 There are a number of maize flours.
 The pre-cooked version, for instance, comes in a yellow maize flour or white maize flour.